darktable-org/dtdocs/content/module-reference/processing-modules/liquify.md

 curves
 : ![linear](./liquify/liquify_ex6.png)

-`Ctrl+click` on a segment to add a new control point. `Ctrl+right-click` on the center of a node to remove a control point.
+`Ctrl+click` on a line or curve segment to add a new control point. `Ctrl+right-click` on the center of a node to remove a control point.

 `Right-click` on a segment to remove the shape completely. `Ctrl+Alt+click` on a segment to change that segment from a line to a curve and vice versa.

 # link modes

 `Ctrl+click` on the center of a node to change the way the points of a curve are linked together.
-There are four modes which correspond to different ways of handling the steepness of the bezier curve by control handles:
+There are four modes which correspond to different ways of handling the steepness of the bezier curve using control handles:

 autosmooth
 : This is the default mode, in which control handles are not displayed as they are automatically computed to give a smooth curve.